-Every successful business owner understands that customer service is an essential component to their company’s growth and well-being.
+Every successful business owner understands that customer service is an essential component of their company’s growth and well-being.
 This is especially important when taking over an existing business.
 Appealing to an existing customer base and understanding how to reach to a larger audience will help your new business flourish.
 In this blog post, we discuss why customer service is so important, and we list strategies that you can implement to get the best possible results for you and your new business.

 Why is Customer Service So Important?

 Consumers agree that customer service is much more important than price

 Forbes Magazine published a report that states that 86% of customers will pay more for a better customer experience.
 Essentially, cutting costs to sacrifice customer care will hurt your business in the long run.
 Investing in strategies to improve your customers’ experience will only improve your reputation, and ultimately, your sales.

 It costs way more to attract a new customer to your business than it costs to retain an existing customer

 Also, remember that every great business has certain customers that love the business so much that they will happily broadcast their feedback; this engages new customers that don't need to be sold on your business.

 Word of mouth is the most powerful ally you have on your side - or it can be your worst nightmare